crozone/relaysbc-programs/community/tetris/README.md

 #### Line clearing

-Line clearing is accomplished by generating a bitmask for the lines to be cleared.
+Line clearing is accomplished by first generating a bitmask for the lines to be cleared.
 This is done by bitwise ANDing all of the gameboard columns together.
-The result is a 16 bit mask with 1s in all the locations where lines should be cleared, and 0s everywhere else.
+The result is a 2 byte (16 bit) mask with 1s in all of the locations where rows should be cleared, and 0s where rows should be maintained.

-The line clear bitmask is then used against each column in a rotation algorithm that shift rotates the mask and column in sync, discarding bits from the column when the mask is 1.
-In this way, all the lines are cleared.
+The columns are then iterated over.
+The line clear bitmask, along with the current gameboard column, are copied for the function `rem_bits` to work on. `rem_bits` uses a bitshift rotation algorithm to remove the required bits from the gamebaord column.
+It does this by left rotating the line clear mask and checking the carry value.
+If the carry was clear, the gameboard column is left rotated, and then the carried bit is left rotated into the result value, so that the gameboard bit is remembered.
+If the carry was set, the gameboard column is left rotated, but the result is not rotated and the bit is discarded.

 #### Piece rendering

-Pieces are represented by a single byte constant.
-The lower 4 bits are half the piece, and the upper 4 bits are the other half.
-A mirrored version of the piece is also available to make rotations efficient, halving the amount of piece rendering code required.
+Pieces are represented in code by a single byte constant.
+The lower 4 bits are the left vertical slice of the piece, and the upper 4 bits are right vertical slice.
+A mirrored version of the piece is included to make piece rotations efficient, halving the amount of piece rendering code required.

-Pieces are rendered to an intermediary `piece_stage` buffer, which is the same format as the gameboard, but only 4x16 (8 bytes) in size.
+The active piece is first rendered to an intermediary `piece_stage` buffer, which is laid out in the same format as the gameboard.
+However, the piece stage is only 4x16 squares (8 bytes) in size.
 The piece stage only needs to be 4 columns wide since this is the widest any piece can be in any orientation.
+The entire piece stage can be shifted left or right over the gameboard using simple pointer arithmatic using the `piece_x` value.

-If the piece is an I, T, J, L piece (i.e. `piece_kind` is even) its position is tweaked so that it rotates about an axis correctly.
+Additionally, if the piece is an I, T, J, L piece (i.e. `piece_kind` index is even) its position is tweaked so that it rotates about an axis correctly.

 #### Piece stage layout (byte.bit):